RafaGago/isse-plus/README.md

 - click `Save project and open in IDE`, and select MacOSX
 - in the opened ISSE Xcode project, first set the `deployment target` to match your system
 - The packaging script fails (see issue #1) but the build itself is in `extras/builds/MacOSX/build/Debug`

+## TL;DR build instructions (Linux)

+Follow the instructions for Linux, but you will need, at least on Ubuntu 18.04:

+sudo apt install libxrandr-dev libfftw3-dev libcurl4-openssl-dev libxinerama-dev libxext-dev libx11-dev libfreetype6-dev libasound2-dev libxcursor-dev

 ## About FFTW